 Out of the box the RadRunner wasn’t difficult to assemble.
 You’ll need to put the front wheel on, the handlebars and the pedals.
 How-to videos are available on Rad’s website and YouTube channel.

-Pros of the RadRunner include how easy it is to modify or personalize, cargo carrying ability, a strong frame, good gripping tires with puncture resistance, the ability to have a passenger, wide stable tires, front and rear lights wired into the battery, a brake light, reflective sidewall striping for safety, and a unique design that turns heads.
+Pros of the RadRunner include how easy it is to modify or personalize, cargo carrying ability, a strong frame, good gripping tires with puncture resistance, the ability to have a passenger, wide stable tires, front and rear lights wired into the battery, a brake light, reflective sidewall striping for safety, plenty of mileage between charges, and a unique design that turns heads.

-Cons of the RadRunner would be that it only has one gear, there’s no suspension, the seat is one you’ll probably want to replace, fenders are extra and not the easiest to install, and having to pay $99 more for a display that comes with other Rad bikes.
+Cons of the RadRunner would be that it only has one gear, there’s no suspension, the seat is one you’ll probably want to replace, fenders are extra and not the easiest to install, and having to pay $99 more for a display that comes with other Rad bikes kinda stinks.

 Still, I’m happy with the RadRunner.
-It encourages me to ride farther than I did before.
 I’ve totally fallen in love with moped style riding.
 It puts me at a comfortable upright position ideal for taking in the scenery and seeing traffic.

-Improvements I’d like to see for the RadRunner would be a quieter motor though it’s not that loud, factory installed fenders ;) upgraded display standard, a more comfortable seat because you’ll probably want a suspension seat post like this one on Amazon.
+Improvements I’d like to see for the RadRunner would be a quieter motor though it’s not that loud, factory installed fenders, upgraded display standard, a more comfortable seat.
 It would also be great if the back rack had drop bars with standard size diameter tubing for panniers.
-Turn signals as an accessory would also be terrific.

 All in all though I enjoy riding the RadRunner.
-It’s become a fun pastime and hobby, more so than other e-bikes might be.
+It’s become a fun pastime and hobby, more so than other bike has been.
 The RadRunner community is friendly and helpful.
 Rad Power Bikes is an established and growing company so finding parts for the bike in the future should be no issue.
 That’s something to always consider when purchasing an e-bike.